docker-nginx-static/docker-nginx-static/README.md

 To serve your static files over HTTPS you must use another reverse proxy.
 We recommend [træfik](https://traefik.io/) as a lightweight reverse proxy with docker integration.
 Do not even try to get HTTPS working with this image only, as it does not contain the nginx ssl module.

 ### nginx-static
+This is an example entry for a `docker-compose.yaml`
 ```
 version: '3'
 services: